-While a carbonate stratigrapher and sedimentologist in a previous life, my present activities at the University of Minnesota fall in the realm of educational research – exploring new and better ways to convey our knowledge of our Earth.
-In particular, I am fascinated by the intersection of earth processes and human society, how earth processes have affected human history and how human activities continue to dramatically affect our world.
-As earth scientists, we have a responsibility to more effectively convey our understanding of the Earth, especially in a world where many of the most pressing issues affecting future generations are related to earth processes.
+While a carbonate stratigrapher and sedimentologist in a previous life, since coming to the University of Minnesota, my activities have focused on teaching and educational research – exploring new and better ways to convey our knowledge of the Earth.
+In particular, I am fascinated by the intersection of Earth processes and human society, how Earth processes affected human history and how human activities continue to dramatically affect our world.
+As Earth scientists, we have a responsibility to convey our understanding of our world more effectively as many of the most pressing issues affecting future generations are tied to Earth processes.

 Currently Teaching Courses

 Introduction to Geology

 2010, Horace T. Morse-Minnesota Alumni Association Award for Outstanding Contributions to Undergraduate Education